charliebudd/torch-content-area/README.md

 from torchvision.io import read_image
 from torchcontentarea import estimate_area, get_points, fit_area

-# Grayscale or RGB image in NCHW or CHW format, byte/uint8 type is expected.
+# Grayscale or RGB image in NCHW or CHW format.
+Values should be normalised
+# between 0-1 for floating point types and 0-255 for integer types.
 image = read_image("my_image.png")

 # Either directly estimate area from image...